spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 On M1 Macs, static linking with homebrew LLVM does not seem to work.
 Omit `-DZIG_STATIC_LLVM=on` to revert to the default behavior (linking LLVM dynamically).

 For similar reasons, you should also dynamically link to clang.
 This can be done by specifying `-DZIG_PREFER_CLANG_CPP_DYLIB=true`.
 Static linking is default for clang, dynamic linking is default for LLVM.

-Building with LLVM 14 has `zlib` as a new requirement. `zlib` can be installed with homebrew, but must be configured for static linking using `-DZIG_STATIC_ZLIB=ON`

 Final command for dynamically linking to homebrew LLVM/Clang on M1 Macs:
 ```